PERTH AIRPORT (PER) INFORMATION

 From 1962 to 1986 all airport operations were conducted from a single terminal building.
 This building soon reached its full capacity and plans were made to build a new international terminal, which officially opened in 1986.
 There was also a new control tower that was built which was the tallest in Australia at the time.
 The current domestic terminals of the airport were built in the later 1980’s, and from 2003 to 2004 the international terminal underwent major internal refurbishments.

-The airline companies present at the general aviation terminal building, located along Fauntleroy Avenue, Newton Road and Valentine Road, include Cobham, Complete Aviation Services, Network Aviation Australia, Maroomba Airlines, Perth Flight Centre, Skippers Aviation and Universal Aviation Australia.
+The airline companies present at the general aviation terminal building, located along Fauntleroy Avenue, Newton Road and Valentine Road, include Cobham, Complete Aviation Services, Network Aviation Australia, Maroomba Airlines, Perth Flight Center, Skippers Aviation and Universal Aviation Australia.
 The codeshare airline companies offering flights from Perth include Air Canada, British Airways, American Airlines, Japan Airlines, Lufthansa, United Airlines, Air France, Austrian Airlines, KLM Royal Dutch Airlines and Virgin Atlantic Airways.

-At all terminal buildings of the airport there are short-term and long-term parking facilities available, and many useful passenger facilities, such as internet services, luggage storage facilities, showers and restrooms, banks and ATMs, foreign currency exchange services, parenting rooms, quiet rooms and car rental counters.
+At all terminal buildings of the airport there are short-term and long-term parking facilities available, and many useful passenger facilities, such as internet services, luggage storage facilities, showers and restrooms, banks and ATM's, foreign currency exchange services, parenting rooms, quiet rooms and car rental counters.
 Airport lounges are also available from many of the prominent airline companies.

-Perth Airport information in further detail can be obtained from the airport’s call centre at 61 8 9478 8888.
+Perth Airport information in further detail can be obtained from the airport’s call center at 61 8 9478 8888.
 There are also information counters in all terminals, and airport volunteers (Gold Coats) wearing yellow jackets can be found in Terminal 3.